 Mouse Control Options

 There are many control options for mice that have widely varying degrees of success.
-One secret to keep in mind is that your efforts to eradicate mice in your home is not a one and done proposition.
-Mice tend to move back outside in warmer weather but you can rest assured that in the fall, when cooler temperatures return, they will also.
-This means that you must remain ever vigilant in denying paths of entre and ever watchful for signs of their presence.
+One secret to keep in mind is that your efforts to eradicate mice in your home is not a one-and-done proposition.
+Mice tend to move back outside in warmer weather but you can rest assured that in the fall when cooler temperatures return, they will also.
+This means that you must remain ever vigilant in denying paths of entry and ever watchful for signs of their presence.

 Mouse Repellents– For the most part mouse repellents are a wasted effort.
 Flashing lights and loud noises have no effect and the ultrasonic devices on the market are just a clever marketing scheme.
 Taste and odor repellents are also ineffective whether they are commercially produced or some home-cooked concoction passed down to you.

 Poisons- There are many good poisons baits on the market but they should be used with extreme caution and never in an area that can be accessed by children or pets that will find many of them just as tasty as a mouse would.
 It should also be remembered that poisons do not kill instantly.
 If a mouse consumes poison then your family pet eats the mouse the very real possibility exists that both could die.
 There is also a high probability that you will end up searching your home for the rank smell of a dead mouse in your walls.

 Mousetraps– Mousetraps, whether glue, spring, or live are some of the oldest and simplest tools you can use to rid your home or business of mice.
 Properly employed they greatly reduce and even eliminate the mouse population in an area.
 Their one drawback is that regardless of the mouse being alive or dead it has to be disposed of creating a health risk.

 Fumigation– Fumigants or gases should never be used by anyone other than licensed professional exterminators.